Governance, risk and compliance (GRC): Definitions and resources

 Risk management processes typically rely on internal audits and risk assessments to identify critical gaps and areas of significant uncertainty.
 Risks can arise internally, within essential business operations and processes, or externally, out on the broader market.

-Organizations often task many individuals with various elements of risk management, including IT security leaders, business analysts, finance officers and the governance board.
-A robust GRC framework can help ensure all risk management activities align with the organization’s ultimate goals and objectives.
+Organizations often assign various risk management elements to individuals, including IT security leaders, business analysts, finance officers and the governance board.
+A robust GRC framework can help ensure that all risk management activities align with the organization’s ultimate goals and objectives.

 3) What is GRC compliance?